-In addition to receiving "forgiveness," Cyree says some students also may be able to link their checking account to a savings account or line of credit as a backup.
+To help reduce these fees, many banks allow student checking accounts to link to another savings account or line of credit as a backup, University of Mississippi's Cyree says.
 If the student overdraws the checking balance, a deposit from the backup account would automatically be transferred into the student checking account.

 The bank may charge a fee to make a transfer, but it would likely be much smaller than an NSF charge, he says.

-Waiving penalties and using backup accounts can be helpful, but students should be careful not to let it lead to a false sense of security, Cyree says.
-Otherwise, it could lead to another potential problem from young adults -- the misuse of credit.
+Using backup accounts can be helpful, but students should be careful not to let it lead to a false sense of security, Cyree says.
+Otherwise, it could lead to another potential problem from young adults: the misuse of credit.

 "We don't want to give our college students such a large safety net that they'll feel it's OK to continue to make the same financial mistakes," Cyree says.